 For more on aerobic testing, read Aerobic Self-Assessment for Mountain Athletes.

 Let’s start with the last question first: Are all these tests the same?
 NO!

 There are some big differences, which require a little background information to explain.

-In case you have not noticed, there is a fitness craze sweeping the nation.
-Fitness facilities such as gyms and health clubs are popping up like drive-through coffee shops did in the nineties.
+In case you haven’t noticed, there is a fitness craze sweeping the nation.
+Fitness facilities such as gyms and health clubs are popping up like drive-through coffee shops did in the ’90s.
 This boom has coincided with a significant drop in the cost of metabolic testing equipment (called metabolic carts—metcarts—because they used to require a large cart to transport the equipment).
 This price drop came about due to the miniaturization of the machine and competition among many players in the arena.
 These metcart companies started marketing heavily to health clubs and gyms because the simplified machines need only a minimally skilled technician to operate them and can represent a significant profit center for the club/gym.
-In fact, the marketing material of several of these metcart companies drives home the profit center notion in terms of tests/week, the cost/test, and revenue stream to be expected.
+In fact, the marketing material of several of these metcart companies drives home the profit center notion in terms of tests per week, cost per test, and the expected revenue stream.